Ritbulau/NanoChess/README.md

 + Make Checkmate code
 ___

-### And please, don't try to research how does it works, my coding skills can hurt you!
+### And please, don't try to research how does it work, my coding skills can hurt you!